LeaC0d3s/BA_ContrastiveDecodingNew/README.md

   <img src="logo.png" width="500"/>
 </p>

-This repository implements source-contrastive and language-contrastive decoding, as described in [Sennrich et al. (EACL 2024)](https://arxiv.org/abs/2309.07098).
+This repository is forked and adapted from the original creator: source-contrastive and language-contrastive decoding, as described in [Sennrich et al. (EACL 2024)](https://arxiv.org/abs/2309.07098).

 - In **source-contrastive decoding**, we search for a translation that maximizes P(_Y_|_X_) - λ·P(_Y_|_X'_), where _X'_ is a random source segment.
 This penalizes hallucinations.